Welcome to the Forest Products Division of AIChE

 Domtar (Canada)

 Domtar is a major forest products company in Canada, producing pulp, paper, construction materials, etc. This site may be THE PREMIER CORPORATE SITE in terms of its educational benefit.
-In particular, their Wonderful World of Trees is definitely one of the best sites on the Web about trees.
-It is loaded with photos, info, games, etc. (Nice idea - I wish more paper companies offered educational features in their web site.)
-Requires frames.
+In particular, their Forest Academy is definitely one of the best sites on the Web about forest products.
+I wish more paper companies offered educational features in their web site!

 FiberMark